Victoria’s Secret Model Kelly Gale Flaunts Insane Figure In Sports Bra And Tight Orange Leggings

-Victoria’s Secret model Kelly Gale is no stranger to showing off her incredible figure as she struts down the runway, and recently took the act to her Instagram account with a sexy new photo that was sure to get pulses racing.
+Victoria’s Secret model Kelly Gale is no stranger to showing off her incredible figure as she struts down the runway, and she recently took the act to her Instagram account with a sexy new photo that was sure to get pulses racing.

-The 23-year-old’s most recent upload on Wednesday, February 27 captured her at the gym in Stockholm, Sweden getting ready to participate in some early morning pilates.
+The 23-year-old’s most recent upload on Wednesday, February 27, captured her at the gym in Stockholm, Sweden.
+There, she was pictured getting ready to participate in some early morning pilates.
 The Swedish-Australian beauty stunned in a tiny black sports bra that zipped in the middle and showed off an ample amount of cleavage.
 She paired her barely-there top with a set of skintight orange workout leggings that were accented with a black and white stripe down each of the legs.
-Kelly’s skin baring workout ensemble did nothing but favors for her envy-invoking figure, and highlighted her insanely toned abs that are a result of rigorous training in the gym.
+Kelly’s skin-baring workout ensemble did nothing but favors for her envy-invoking figure, and highlighted her insanely toned abs.
+It’s clear that her figure is the result of rigorous training in the gym.

 The model wore her dark tresses up in a high ponytail that hung over her shoulder as she mounted the pilates machine, and donned what appeared to be a gold watch around her wrist.
-Meanwhile, the brown-eyed stunner sported a minimal makeup look for her workout that featured a thick coating of mascara and light eye shadow.
+Meanwhile, the brown-eyed stunner sported a minimal makeup look for her workout, one that featured a thick coating of mascara and light eye shadow.

-Fans of the five-time Victoria’s Secret runway veteran went wild for her steamy new social media post, which at the time of this writing had racked up more than 18,000 likes after just two hours of being uploaded to her feed.
-Dozens of Kelly’s one million followers flocked to the comments section as well to shower her with compliments for her amazing physique.
+Fans of the five-time Victoria’s Secret runway veteran went wild for her steamy new social media post, which had racked up more than 18,000 likes after just two hours of having been posted.
+Dozens of Kelly’s 1 million followers flocked to the comments section to shower her with compliments for her amazing physique.

-“BODY GOALS,” one follower wrote, while another said she was “to perfect.”
+“BODY GOALS,” one follower wrote, while another said she was “to [sic] perfect.”

 Other showered the post with emojis, many sticking with the fire and heart eyes emoticons to express their love for the model’s jaw-dropping new photograph.